1AyaNabil1/Leap-Smart-Control-System/README.md

 - **IoT Development**: Firmware and hardware modules for smart device connectivity and automation.
 - **Documentation**: Comprehensive technical and user documentation for all modules.

-- **Ring_Development**
-   - Focuses on hardware integration for a smart ring to enhance control options.

-- **Web_Development**
-   - Includes web-based interface and features for remote access.

 ---